ProkopHapala/FireCore/README.md

 FireCore consists of high-performance simulation modules written in Fortran, C/C++ & OpenCL integrated using a common Python3 interface.
 The modules are based on a modified version of other simulation packages.

-## 1. quantum solution of electronic & geometric structure of molecules
+## 1. Quantum solution of electronic & geometric structure of molecules

 Striped down version of Fireball self-consistent local-orbital ab-initio tight-binding molecular dynamics code (https://github.com/fireball-QMD/progs) is used for the following tasks: